strapi/documentation/docusaurus/docs/cloud/projects/settings.md

 #### Modifying git repository & branch

-The GitHub or Gitlab repository, branch and base directory for a Strapi Cloud project are by default chosen at the creation of the project (see [Creating a project](/cloud/getting-started/deployment)).
+The GitHub or GitLab repository, branch and base directory for a Strapi Cloud project are by default chosen at the creation of the project (see [Creating a project](/cloud/getting-started/deployment)).
 After the project's creation, via the project's settings, it is possible to update the project's repository or switch to another git provider.

 :::caution
 Updating the git repository could result in the loss of the project and its data, for instance if the wrong repository is selected or if the data schema between the old and new repository doesn't match.